rwaldron/proposal-math-extensions/README.md

 ## Status

-This proposal is currently in stage -1 of [the TC39 process](https://github.com/tc39/ecma262/).
+This proposal is currently stage 0 of [the TC39 process](https://github.com/tc39/ecma262/).

 ## Motivation